Emergency Flotation and Reserve Bouyancy

 Stuff a rag in the hole - most of us carry some kind of rag or sponge to get rid of spray water.
 Just stuff the rag in the hold, and it will plug up good enough for the trip home.

 Wrap something on the outside of the hull - Captain Cook struck the great barrier reef while discovering Australia.
-To fix the hole, he placed a sail over the hole (on the outside of the hul) and tied it in place.
+To fix the hole, he placed a sail over the hole (on the outside of the hull) and tied it in place.
 Its called fothering, that was plenty good enough to seal it, so he could sail to a beach and then repair the hole properly.
 Also Inuit build skin on frame kayaks, so basically the entire kayak hull is really just a frame with an animal skin to make the hull.

 Sit on the hole - A buddy of mine was sailing on his favorite lake on a calm day.
 Then suddenly mother nature whipped up some strong winds.
-It was a man made lake, so previously there had been trees that were cut down, and unfortunatly many stumps remained.
+It was a man made lake, so previously there had been trees that were cut down, and unfortunately many stumps remained.
 Since the wind kicked up some waves, he was riding them trying to get back.
 He was going down one wave and suddenly CRACK! a 4" stump pierced all the way though the bottom of his hull. (his boat had a 1/4" plywood bottom).
-Thinking fast, it threw a boat cushion over the hole, and told his wife to sit on it.
-She did, and it plugged the hole!
+Thinking fast, it threw a boat cushion over the hole and told his wife to sit on it.
+She did and it plugged the hole!
 They sailed 5 miles back to the ramp, just like that.